Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---INSTALLATION---

-Copy the contents of the mod's GameData directory into your GameData folder.
+Copy the contents of the mod's GameData directory into your KSP's GameData folder.

 ---REVISION HISTORY---

+0.9.24
+- Fixed an issue where the Buffalo crew module was not loading properly and messing up the KIS seat inventories as a result.

 0.9.23
 - Fixed NREs and Input is NULL errors.